andykao1213/eslint-plugin-react-hook-form/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-react-hook-form?style=flat-square)](https://www.npmjs.com/package/eslint-plugin-react-hook-form)
 [![GitHub](https://img.shields.io/github/license/andykao1213/eslint-plugin-react-hook-form?style=flat-square)](LICENSE)

-[react-hook-form](https://github.com/react-hook-form/react-hook-form) is an awsome library which provide a neat solution for building forms.
+[react-hook-form](https://github.com/react-hook-form/react-hook-form) is an awesome library which provide a neat solution for building forms.
 However, there are many rules for the API which may be missed by the developer.
-This plugin aims to check those rules automatically thourgh ESLint.
+This plugin aims to check those rules automatically through ESLint.
 Thus brings better DX for react-hook-form.

 ## Installation